obsidian-tasks-group/obsidian-tasks/docs/queries/filters.md

 For example, `happens before tomorrow` will return all tasks that are starting, scheduled, or due earlier than tomorrow.
 If a task starts today and is due in a week from today, `happens before tomorrow` will match, because the tasks starts before tomorrow.
 Only one of the dates needs to match.

+- `no happens date`
+  - Return tasks where _none_ of start date, scheduled date, and due date are set.
+- `has happens date`
+  - Return tasks where _any_ of start date, scheduled date, _or_ due date are set.

+> `no happens date` and `has happens date` were introduced in Tasks 1.7.0.

 ### Recurrence